Shelby Mustang: 1965–1966 Shelby GT350

-1965 GT350s
+1965 GT350

 All 1965 GT350s were painted in Wimbledon White with Guardsman Blue rocker stripes.
-Very few GT350s were delivered to the dealer with the optional Le Mans stripes, a pair of color stripes that run the length of the entire car from the hood through the roof and the tail.
-Approximately 28% of the 562 1965 cars built had Le Mans stripes.
-Dealers often added the stripes, probably at the customer's request.
-Today, it is difficult to find a GT350 not so equipped.
+Approximately 28% of the 562 1965 cars built were delivered to the dealer with the optional Le Mans stripes, a pair of broad matching blue stripes that run the length of the entire car from the hood through the roof and the tail.
+Today, it is difficult to find a GT350 without them..
+In subsequent years white stripes were also used with dark colored body paint.

-Many ERT 1965 cars had the battery relocated to the trunk, which was changed mid-year from complaints of fumes, and had over-rider traction bars, relocated A-arms, as well as other modifications.
-Over-rider traction bars are so named because of their design being on top of the leaf spring as opposed to underneath them.
-There was only one transmission available, a 4-speed Borg-Warner T10 manual.
-The exhaust system in the 1965 GT350 was a side-exit dual exhaust with glasspack mufflers.
-Fourteen cars were equipped with rear exiting exhausts to meet state regulations for sales in certain areas.
+Many early 1965 cars had the battery relocated to the trunk, which was changed mid-year due to complaints of fumes, and had over-rider traction bars, relocated A-arms, as well as other modifications.
+A 4-speed Borg-Warner T10 manual was the only transmission available.
+Dual exhausts exited out the sides via glasspack mufflers (with fourteen cars being equipped with rear-exiting exhausts to meet state regulations for sales in certain areas).
 For this one year, the GT350 also had special 130 mph-rated Goodyear "Blue Dot" tires, named for the prominent blue dot on each sidewall.
-The 1965 GT350 had a full size spare tire mounted in place of rear seats, making it a 2-seat-only vehicle (to be allowed to race under SCCA regulations as a "sports car"), and rode on either silver-painted steel wheels or special cast-magnesium center "Cragar Shelby" 15" rims with chromed center caps marked with a stylized "CS".
+The 1965 GT350 had a full-size spare tire mounted in place of rear seats, making it a 2-seat-only vehicle (to qualify as a "sports car" under SCCA regulations), and rode on either silver-painted steel wheels or special cast-magnesium center "Cragar Shelby" 15-inch rims with chromed center caps marked with a stylized "CS".
 Total 1965 model year production was 562 units.

-1966 GT350s
+1966 GT350

 For 1966, the GT350 lost its Mustang tag and was marketed simply as the Shelby GT350.
 The new model year also saw the introduction of non-white colors, including blue, red, green, and black.
 Other changes included special rear quarter-panel windows replacing the factory extractor vents, functional brake scoops on each side, and optional SelectShift 3-speed automatic, as well as an optional Paxton supercharger.
 The battery was no longer relocated to the trunk for 1966, and the over-rider traction bars were discontinued.
 The normal factory fold-down rear seat was optional.
-While early 1965 cars had black engine blocks, 1966 and later cars had their engines painted the regular factory Ford dark blue.
+While early 1965 cars had black engine blocks, 1966 and later engines were painted regular factory Ford dark blue.
 The 1966 models came with a dual-exhaust exiting in the rear.

-The first 252 GT350s for 1966 began as 1965 Mustang K-Code Fastbacks.
-These cars were specifically ordered by Shelby American for conversion into 1966 GT350s.
-Upon delivery to Shelby-American, the cars were randomly picked for conversion.
-The Shelby VINs do not correspond in numerical order with Ford VINs.
-The Ford VINs were shipped in 'blocks,' but many differ significantly because of the order that they were selected for conversion.
+The first 252 GT350s for 1966 began as 1965 Mustang K-Code Fastbacks that had been specifically ordered by Shelby American for conversion into 1966 GT350s; these all had 1965 bodies.
+They were received in blocks of cars; thus Shelby VINs do not correspond in numerical order to Ford factory VINs.